Terabit-Ethernet/NetChannel/README.md

    ./fig6a6b-nc-client.sh
    ```

-   On the Server side: the throughput will be shown after 60s.
-Type `sudo killall server` to stop the server application.
+   (On the Server side: the throughput will be shown after 60s.
+Type `sudo killall server` to stop the server application.)

-   With io_uring:
+   For io_uring:

+   On the Server side:

     ```
    ./fig6a6b-nc-uring-server.sh